Vo-Tuan/Vo-Tuan/README.md

 - 3D art
    - I do the occasional 3D render in Blender
-   - Competed in a schoolboard wide art competition in high school and placed 3rd
+   - Competed in a highschool schoolboard art competition and placed 3rd